Snowflake

 -

-) to the matching column in the Snowflake table using drag and drop, then click Next. -
+registered) to the matching column in the Snowflake table, then click Next. -

 Optionally, map the

-field to the matching column if you don't want to overwrite customer property values tracked since the previous import. -
+update_timestampfield to avoid overwriting customer properties tracked since the previous import. -

 -